khoile14/Kruskal_Algorithm_Simulator/README.md

 - `Kruskal310`: Handles all the options of the simulator.
 - `SimGUI`: Handles all the graphical elements of the simulator.

+A subset of JUNG (Java Universal Network/Graph Framework) library will be needed, provided within the project under the name `lib.jar`

 Run the Example: Once you've compiled the Java files, run the provided `SimGUI.java` file.
 This file contains a small example that demonstrates how to use the classes implemented in this project.